notbobutah/Spotlight-IoT/README.md

 spotlight-fe-756fb77f6b-bs5xh   1/1     Running   0          24s
 tb-5b75dd5884-9tz5f             1/1     Running   0          21s
 ```
+The log file for this run can be found in the docs directory with timestamp.

 ## DevOps deployment choices
 The project has several mechanism to deploy to kubernetes, it does not currently support native deployments to GKE or AWS using non kubernetes descriptors.